 Aesthetic design elements continue to be coordinated with the local community and SHPO.
-Elements that would be incorporated into the design include aesthetic rails with visual similarities to the pre-ACROW bridge rails, potential pier walls that may resemble the existing, and bridge decking treated with a timber-like appearance.
+Elements that would be incorporated into the design include aesthetic rails with visual similarities to the pre-ACROW bridge rails, potential pier walls that may resemble the existing, and bridge decking made from 4 inch by 12 inch treated lumber planks installed longitudinally as were present on the 1957 historic Wainiha bridges.
 Coordination on aesthetic design elements would continue through final design of the project.